 Materials and services contributed to the Foundation are not recorded unless their fair value can be reasonably estimated.
-During the year, there were nil (2021 - \$2,473) materials received and recorded as unrestricted donations and fundraising revenue and fundraising expenses on the statement of operations.
+During the year, there were \$1,200 (2023 - \$50,447) in materials received and recorded as unrestricted donations and fundraising revenue and fundraising expenses on the statement of operations.